-What is a Cozumel tour without a tequila?
-Get to know about this well-loved spirit and sample Mexico’s pride as you learn.
+What is a Cozumel tour without tequila?
+Learn about this well-loved spirit and sample Mexico’s pride as you learn.

 After seeing the Mexican flag monument, the Cozumel Clock Tower, and the island’s first City Hall, relax and enjoy your time at the Choza restaurant.

 10. Watch Sunset

 Cozumel, Mexico, has some of the best sunsets you will ever see.
 Sunset watching is truly one of the Cozumel activities you should not miss.

 Catch yourself having a glass or two of your choice of beverage and wait for the magic hour to happen in a local bar.
 Better yet, relax in your accommodation or head to the nearest beach and watch the sky turn magnificent orange.

 The sunset from our paradise of a place, Casa Phoenix Cozumel, is truly mesmerizing.
 We have the ocean as our backyard, so we can swim, snorkel and then catch the sunset all in the comfort of our accommodation.

 Your list of things to do in Cozumel will not be complete without a snorkeling adventure.

 Why not take it up a notch and join this Catamaran & Sunken Ship Snorkeling Adventure in Cozumel!